 Annual Used Oil Registration and Renewal Information

 Recycling and properly disposing of used oil will prevent contamination of Florida's water.
-The department's world-class used oil recycling program provides Floridians with a simple and effective way to dispose of used oil – free of charge.
+The department's used oil recycling voluntary program provides Floridians with a simple and effective way to dispose of up to 5 gallons of used oil free of charge.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.